-Your dermatologist can prescribe external medications such as steroids and newer non-steroid creams (e.g. Protopic, Elidel, Epiceram).
+Your dermatologist can prescribe external medications such as steroids and newer non-steroid creams (e.g. Protopic®, Elidel®, Eucrisa®).
 Internal medications such as over-the counter (e.g. Reactine, Claritin, Aerius, Allegra, and their generics) & prescription antihistamines (e.g. Blexten®, Rupall®, Reactine®, Atarax®) can sometimes help with itch .
 Oral or topical antibiotics may be prescribed if there is a secondary infection.
 For moderate to severe cases, your dermatologist may recommend ultraviolet light treatments (phototherapy), or other treatments such as biologics (Rinvoq®, Dupixent®) or traditional systemic therapies (e.g. methotrexate, imuran, cellcept, prednisone).
 UVB Phototherapy is available at our dermatology clinic and is covered by OHIP so there is no charge for its use.

 Atopic dermatitis is a very common condition.
 With proper treatment, the disease can be well-controlled in the majority of people.